Farama-Foundation/stable-retro/README.md

 # Included ROMs

-The following non-commercial ROMs are included with Gym Retro for testing purposes:
+The following non-commercial ROMs are included with Stable Retro for testing purposes:

 - [the 128 sine-dot](http://www.pouet.net/prod.php?which=2762) by Anthrox
 - [Sega Tween](https://pdroms.de/files/gamegear/sega-tween) by Ben Ryves